lilyosah/tech-knowledgebase/Rails Models.md

 ## Methods
 Rails generally shields us from needing to make actual SQL calls
-- This is great because if different databases are used for each env you don't need to change your code
 - These are provided when descending from [[Design Patterns#Active Record]]

-📝 Can do `[Model].methods` to see massive list of methods
+>📝 Can do `[Model].methods` to see massive list of methods
+- This is great because if different databases are used for each environment you don't need to change your code

 > ⭐ The getters and setters do not modify instance variables, it's data in the db table.
 > **So the class is empty, there are no actual instance variables, don't refer to values with `@`**, use